JayIssuree/MakersBnB/README.md

 ### User Stories:

 ```
-As a user, so thtat I can use the service, I would like to sign up with a username, email and password
+As a user, so that I can use the service, I would like to sign up with a username, email and password
 ```

 ### Nice-to-haves